szymon-polaczy/Blog/static/posts/Better life with newer PHP Versions.md

 // $post->status = 'published'; // This would cause an error
 ```

 Your IDE knows all possible values.
 Typos become impossible at runtime, and most IDEs will catch them instantly.
 You can even add methods to enums, making them much more powerful than simple constants.
+No more 'publish' vs 'published' bikeshedding in PRs.

 ### Constructor Property Promotion: Less Boilerplate